International Tax Cooperation

 Comparing terms and definitions in the legal rules relating to the Preferential Regimes

-The BVI
+The BVI |

-Cayman Islands
+Cayman Islands |

-ES Laws
+ES Laws |

-Economic Substance (Companies and Limited Partnership) Act, 2018
+Economic Substance (Companies and Limited Partnership) Act, 2018 |

-The International Tax Cooperation (Economic Substance) Law, 2018 and its amendments
+The International Tax Cooperation (Economic Substance) Law, 2018 and its amendments |

-ES Regulations
+ES Regulations |

 s17.
-(1) The Minister, with the approval of the Cabinet, may make regulations with respect to any obligations imposed by this Act or prescribing anything requiring to be prescribed under this Act, including:
+(1) The Minister, with the approval of the Cabinet, may make regulations with respect to any obligations imposed by this Act or prescribing anything requiring to be prescribed under this Act, including: (a) expanding upon the meaning of any of the terms defined or referred to in section 2; (b) making more detailed provision for how a legal entity is to meet the economic substance requirements. |

 ES Regulations means the regulations made by Cabinet under the ES Law:

-ES Rules
+ES Rules |

-Rules on Economic Substance in the Virgin Islands, 9 Oct 2019
+Rules on Economic Substance in the Virgin Islands, 9 Oct 2019 |

-Guidance for the International Tax Cooperation (ES) Law, 2018, 30 April 2019 [the Guidance]
+Guidance for the International Tax Cooperation (ES) Law, 2018, 30 April 2019 [the Guidance] |

-Entity
+Entity |

-See “Legal entity
+See “Legal entity” |

-See “Relevant entity
+See “Relevant entity” |

-Competent authority
+Competent authority |

-Competent authority means the International Tax Authority established under section 3 of the International Tax Authority Act of 2018
+Competent authority means the International Tax Authority established under section 3 of the International Tax Authority Act of 2018 |

 Authority means the Tax Information Authority designated under section 4 of the Tax Information Law (2017 Revision)

-Economic substance
+Economic substance |

-Economic substance requirement shall be understood within the context of section 8 of the ES (CLP) Act, 2018
+Economic substance requirement shall be understood within the context of section 8 of the ES (CLP) Act, 2018 |

-Economic Substance test should be construed in accordance with section 4 of the ES Law
+Economic Substance test should be construed in accordance with section 4 of the ES Law |

-Holding company business
+Holding company business |

-The business of being a pure equity holding entity.
+Holding business means – The business of being a pure equity holding entity.

-It means the business of a pure equity holding company [the Guidance]
+It means the business of a pure equity holding company [the Guidance] |

-Non-resident company
+Non-resident company |

-Non-resident company means a company which is resident for tax purposes in a jurisdiction outside the Virgin Islands which is not on Annex 1 to the EU list of non-cooperative jurisdictions for tax purposes.
+Non-resident company means a company which is resident for tax purposes in a jurisdiction outside the Virgin Islands which is not on Annex 1 to the EU list of non-cooperative jurisdictions for tax purposes. |

-A company, limited liability company or limited liability partnership incorporated or established in the Islands is not regarded as a relevant entity for the purposes of the ES Law if it is tax resident outside the Islands.
+Tax resident outside the Islands [Section II.A.2.c. of the Guidance] A company, limited liability company or limited liability partnership incorporated or established in the Islands is not regarded as a relevant entity for the purposes of the ES Law if it is tax resident outside the Islands.
 The Authority will regard an entity as tax resident in a jurisdiction other than the Islands if the entity is subject to corporate income tax on all of its income from a relevant activity by virtue of its tax residence, domicile or any other criteria of a similar nature in that other jurisdiction.
-Additionally, in the event that the entity is a “disregarded entity” for U.S. income tax purposes, and has a U.S. corporation as its parent, the Authority will consider the entity as tax resident outside of the Islands if satisfactory evidence is provided.
+Additionally, in the event that the entity is a “disregarded entity” for U.S. income tax purposes, and has a U.S. corporation as its parent, the Authority will consider the entity as tax resident outside of the Islands if satisfactory evidence is provided. |

-Pure equity holding entity
+Pure equity holding entity |

-A legal entity that only holds equity participations in other entities and only earns dividends and capital gains.
+Pure equity holding entity means – A legal entity that only holds equity participations in other entities and only earns dividends and capital gains. |

-A company that only holds equity participations in other entities and only earns dividends and capital gains.
+Pure equity holding entity means – A company that only holds equity participations in other entities and only earns dividends and capital gains. |

 Relevant activity and Core Income Generating Activity

-The BVI
+The BVI |

-Cayman Islands
+Cayman Islands |

-Relevant Activity
+Relevant Activity |

+"Relevant activity" has the meaning given in section 6 of the ES (CLP) act.
 In this Act, unless the context otherwise requires, "relevant activities" mean any of the following activities:

 In accordance with the International Tax Cooperation (Economic Substance) (Amendment of Schedule) Regulation, 2019, "Relevant activity" means:

-But does not include investment fund business.
+But does not include investment fund business. |

-Core Income Generating Activities
+Core Income Generating Activities |

-Legal Entity vs Relevant Entity
+Legal Entity vs Relevant Entity |

-b) a foreign company within the meaning of section 3(2) of the BVI Companies Act, 2004 which is registered under Part XI of that Act,
+"Legal entity" means a company and a limited partnership.
+A company includes a) a company within the meaning of section 3(1) of the BVI Business Companies Act, 2004; b) a foreign company within the meaning of section 3(2) of the BVI Companies Act, 2004 which is registered under Part XI of that Act, But does not include a non-resident company.

 "Relevant entity" means –